stv-vw-sozoek-seep/website/index.md

 ## NEWS

+### Welcome Event Master Economics.Socio-Economics.SEEP

+We are excited to meet the new cohort at the welcome event of the Master's programmes.
+You can find our presentation [here](./presi.pdf).

 ### Bi-Weekly Plenary Sessions

 Our biweekly plenary sessions will be held on Thursday at 18:00 online via MS Teams.
 For further information please have a look at the Event on our Facebook Page [here](https://www.facebook.com/events/705816183234650/) and join our [MS Team](https://teams.microsoft.com/l/channel/19%3a6f7b970329a04e9ba963d497d5b96814%40thread.tacv2/General?groupId=30aed71c-35f7-412a-8896-c6cb242e6427&tenantId=0504f721-d451-402b-b884-381428559e39).